tjmehta/101/README.md

 ## equals

-Functional implementation of Object.is with polyfill Supports partial functionality (great with array functions).
+Functional implementation of Object.is with polyfill for browsers without implementations of Object.is Supports partial functionality (great with array functions).

 ```js